 The random access memory (as it is now known) which allows computers to process data independently is highlighted as the key to their complexity and power.
-Although Nimrod itself only needed a simple circuit to equip it with sufficient memory for its single task, more sophisticated machines were already in use which employed cathode-ray tubes for memory storage, with data transformed into patterns on a screen which could then be read back by the computer.
-In a sense, these memoryenabled machines are the first objects which can claim literally to have a personal history, and not just - as in the case of the uncanny objects of gothic tales - carry the imprint of human histories through time.
+Although Nimrod itself only needed a simple circuit to equip it with sufficient memory for its single task, more sophisticated machines were already in use which employed cathode-ray tubes for memory storage, with data transformed into patterns on a screen which could then be read back by the computer.372 In a sense, these memory-enabled machines are the first objects which can claim literally to have a personal history, and not just - as in the case of the uncanny objects of gothic tales - carry the imprint of human histories through time.
 Nimrod's communicative output is restricted to only two possible alternatives, but its malfunctional insistence on proclaiming 'Machine wins' - though amusing to Turing - had uncomfortable overtones of threat which were echoed in his 1951 lecture to the 51 Society at Manchester University, 'Intelligent machinery, a heretical theory', which ended with a warning that it seems probable that once the machine thinking method had started, it would not take long to outstrip our feeble powers.
-There would be no question of the machines dying, and they would be able to converse with
+There would be no question of the machines dying, and they would be able to converse with each other to sharpen their wits.
+At some stage therefore we should have to expect the machines to take control.373

-&lt;sup>371 Faster than Thought: The Ferranti Nimrod digital computer.
-A brief survey of the field of digital computing with specific reference to the Ferranti Nimrod computer (Hollinwood: Ferranti, 1951) <www.goodeveca.net/nimrod/booklet.html> [accessed each other to sharpen their wits.
-At some stage therefore we should have to expect the machines to take control.
+371 Faster than Thought: The Ferranti Nimrod digital computer.
+A brief survey of the field of digital computing with specific reference to the Ferranti Nimrod computer (Hollinwood: Ferranti, 1951) <www.goodeveca.net/nimrod/booklet.html> [accessed 20 February 2014].
+372 The Harwell Electronic Digital Computer, fully operational in 1951, was one

-February 2014].

-The Harwell Electronic Digital Computer, fully operational in 1951, was one such machine.
+372 The Harwell Electronic Digital Computer, fully operational in 1951, was one such machine.
 See E. H. Cooke-Yarborough, 'The Harwell Electronic Digital Computer' in B. V. Bowden, ed., Faster Than Thought: A Symposium on Digital Computing Machines (London: Pitman, 1953), pp. 140-43.

 Once again, the question of whether autonomous objects model human consciousness or represent an alien other remains unresolved.
 Along with memory, language is at the heart of computers' troubling potential for autogenesis.
-The opacity of computer code to the human reader, which appealed to Lacan as a metaphor for the occluded workings of the symbolic system itself, was also reflected, perhaps unwittingly, in the name Nimrod - a Biblical figure traditionally credited with building the Tower of Babel.
+The opacity of computer code to the human reader, which appealed to Lacan as a metaphor for the occluded workings of the symbolic system itself, was also reflected, perhaps unwittingly, in the name Nimrod - a Biblical figure traditionally credited with building the Tower of Babel.374